Skip to main content

 A Historical Journey

 The story of these gardens dates back to the 1920s when Andrew Dibble, the first Superintendent of Parks, planted 5 acres of azaleas.
 Over the years, the site evolved, adding a playground in 1922, a greenhouse with nursery facilities in 1947, and the first rose in 1951.
 In 1950, the 'Lady Fountain' found its new home at the entrance of the Gardens.
-The name Edisto Memorial Gardens was adopted to honor the brave individuals who gave their lives in the 1st and 2nd World Wars, the Korean War, and the Vietnam Conflict from the Orangeburg area.
+The name Edisto Memorial Gardens was adopted to honor the brave individuals from the Orangeburg area who gave their lives in the 1st and 2nd World Wars, the Korean War, and the Vietnam Conflict.

 The Festival of Roses

-Each year, the city celebrates the blooming of its roses with the Orangeburg Festival of Roses, recognized as one of the Southeastern Tourism Society's top twenty events.
+Each year, the city celebrates the blooming of its roses with the Festival of Roses, recognized by the Southeastern Tourism Society as one of the top 20 events.
 This vibrant event, held before Mother's Day in May, is a testament to the city's blooming heritage.

 A Rose Haven